Is B&Q open today? These 126 branches are. Opening times plus Click & Collect and online delivery updates

 Can I order from B&Q online?

 Yes, you can currently still place orders with B&Q online.
-When you do, you can choose whether to collect from your local store (Click & Collect – but see above as some stores have suspended Click & Collect) or get your order delivered to you.
+When you do, you can choose whether to collect from your local store (Click & Collect) or you can get your order delivered to you.

 - Browse garden furniture at B&Q - outdoor chairs, tables, parasols